 This three-year program has an excellent nationwide reputation for producing highly skilled graduates who fit easily into a biomedical research setting or a veterinary clinic setting.
 Our graduates leave with excellent scientific training as well as the practical laboratory and veterinary technical skills needed in today’s workplace.

-Graduates are eligible for registration by the Canadian Association for Laboratory Animal Science and for membership in the Ontario Association of Veterinary Technicians.
-They are eligible to write the OAVT and CALAS/ACTAL provisional registry examinations in their graduating year.
+Graduates are eligible for registration with the Ontario Association of Veterinary Technicians (OAVT) as well as the Canadian Association for Laboratory Animal Science (CALAS/ACSAL).
+Students are eligible to write the Veterinary Technician National Exam (VTNE) and CALAS/ACSAL national registry examinations in their graduating year.

 St. Lawrence College Veterinary Technology Program is fully accredited by: